 going beyond the competent.

 Imagine you're the photographer in the banner image above.
 It's sunrise and you're perched on a rocky outcrop overlooking the Grand Canyon, it's a photographer's dream.
-When the moment arrives, wherever it may be in the world, the time you have invested in training your eyes to 'see' will determine the result.
-Knowing which button to press wont!
+When the moment arrives, wherever it may be in the world, the time you have invested in training your eyes to 'see' and understand light will determine the result.
+Knowing which button to press is barely the start!

 The Way Forward